Braves vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 18 doubles, a triple, nine home runs, 22 walks and 31 RBI (65 total hits).
-He has swiped six bases.
+- Freeman has 18 doubles, a triple, nine home runs, 23 walks and 31 RBI (66 total hits).
+He's also stolen six bases.

-- Freeman has hit safely in 12 games in a row.
-In his last 10 outings he is hitting .450 with six doubles, a triple, two home runs, three walks and 11 RBI.
+- Freeman hopes to build on a 13-game hitting streak in this matchup.
+In his last 10 games he is batting .415 with five doubles, a triple, two home runs, three walks and 11 RBI.

 Freeman Recent Games